finmid/code-challenge-analytics/README.md

 ## Part 1

-Using database tables provide following repots
+Using database tables provide following reports

-* Revenue per month per client - report how much revenue in EUR earned for each client every month.
+* Revenue per month per client - Report how much revenue in EUR earned for each client every month.

-* Transaction distribution - analyse basket size of transactions to give insights on amounts spent by customer over time.
+* Transaction distribution - Analyse the basket size of transactions to give insights on amounts spent by customer over time.

 ## Part 2

-It appears there is are bug in our systems - not all transactions go through the partner bank as expected.
+It appears there is a bug in our systems - not all transactions go through the partner bank as expected.

-Given CSV export of daily volumes from our bank partner and same Postgres database try to identify:
+Given the CSV export of daily volumes from our bank partner and same Postgres database try to identify:

 * Which days have mismatches of data.
 * Potential transactions which might be missing from bank account export.